jsz-05/jsz-distributed-llm-tuning/README.md

 ## Tuning the Model

 ### Data Collection
-I started by using a web scraper to create a rough dataset from a website.
+A simple web scraper was implemented to create a rough dataset from the course website.
 This dataset includes questions and answers, as well as text data from the website that were used to train the model.
 NOTE: work is being done to greatly improve the performance of the chatbot, including testing various base LLMs, dataset cleaning/optimization, and prompt engineering.

 The data is currently stored in 4 formats:
 - `distributed_complex.csv`: This contains complex questions generated from the course content which prompt about specific concepts and details.